cython/cython/docs/src/userguide/language_basics.rst

 When a parameter of a Python function is declared to have a C data type, it is passed in as a Python object and automatically converted to a C value, if possible.
-Automatic conversion is currently only possible for numeric types and string types; attempting to use any other type for the parameter of a Python function will result in a compile-time error.
+Automatic conversion is currently only possible for numeric types, string types and structs (composed recusively of any of these types);
+attempting to use any other type for the parameter of a Python function will result in a compile-time error.
+Care must be taken with strings to ensure a reference if the pointer is to be used after the call.
+Structs can be obtained from Python mappings, and again care must be taken with string attributes if they are to be used after the function returns.

 C functions, on the other hand, can have parameters of any type, since they're passed in directly using a normal C function call.

 A more complete comparison of the pros and cons of these different method types can be found at :ref:`early-binding-for-speed`.

 Python objects as parameters and return values